Created by Gary Phillips

-One of the more interesting of the new post-Easy black eyes.
-Battle-weary, middle-class, fortyish IVAN MONK was the star of of four ambitious, highly-acclaimed, politically-charged private eye novels set in contemporary Los Angeles.
+One of the more politically charged of the post-Easy Rawlins black eyes.
+Battle-weary, middle-class, fortyish IVAN MONK was the star of of four ambitious, highly-acclaimed private eye novels and numerous short stories set in contemporary Los Angeles.

 Because, hell, everyone likes doughnuts.

-And Ivan's community comprised everyone:blacks, whites, Hispanics, Asians.
+And Ivan's community comprised everyone, reflecting the reality of modern day Los Angeles: blacks, whites, Hispanics, Asians.
 Hell, he was even dating a Japanese-American judge.

 A great, feisty mixture of action, characters and political ideas (and ideals) made this series one one of the most ambitious and insightful ones of the nineties, a series that Phillips keeps threatening to bring back.
 C'mon, Gary.